Oaxaca food is the number one reason to visit this town and indeed this entire state.

 They have a small bar menu with some really tasty snacks and sandwiches.
 Definitely have the dark beer – it’s delicious.

 Of course, it goes without saying that you need to sample some local mezcal while you’re in Oaxaca.

 Los Amantes Mezcalería was one of my favorite little bars to try mezcal.
 They have different sampler options where you can try three for 180 pesos or 5 for 250 pesos.

 There are literally dozens of mezcal shops around the city where you can sample different mezcals and buy bottles.
 Every bar and restaurant serves Oaxacan mezcal, too, so there’s no escaping this delicious tipple.

 I don’t recommend coming here at 11:30 after have a few beers at the rooftop bar next door the night before you have to get up for a tour at 8 am (although I do highly recommend going for beers at the rooftop bar next door).

 Craft Beer from La Santisima

-Here’s a little video of what I ate in Oaxaca and how much I spent on the different dishes.
+Here’s a little video of all of the best Oaxaca food that I tried and how much I spent on the different dishes.
 If you want to see more about life in Mexico and from my trip to Oaxaca you can subscribe to my Youtube channel here.